 There are two main ways of layer bonding.
 One is the actual chemical bonding at the interface of the two resin layers; the other is the mechanical bonding, which depends on the physical geometry of the interface.
-Acceptable bonding is achieved through a combination of part design, material selection, mold design and molding process.
+Good bonding is achieved through part design, material selection, mold design, and molding.

 There are thousands of possible combinations of substrates and overmolding materials.
 In addition to a few common possibilities, there are many other possibilities that the material supplier can identify if you need special properties.

-Like overmolding, insert molding injects resin onto another material, but the other material is usually a metal, and the injected plastic material is usually a rigid plastic, not a plastic substrate.
-Metal electrical components or custom machined metal parts are often embedded in plastic in this way.
-Similarly, threaded inserts can be molded into plastic parts for stronger and more durable assembly of plastic parts, such as equipment housings.
+Like overmolding, insert molding injects resin onto another material.
+Still, the other material is usually a metal, and the injected plastic material is usually a rigid plastic, not a plastic substrate.
+Metal electrical components or custom-machined metal parts are often embedded in plastic in this way.
+Similarly, threaded inserts can be molded into plastic parts for the stronger and more durable assembly of plastic parts, such as equipment housings.
 Insert molding is an alternative to inserting metal parts by hot riveting or ultrasonic welding, by which the molded plastic part is partially melted to allow the metal part to be inserted.
-Compared to other methods, insert molding is more controllable and allows for better encapsulation.
+Unlike other methods, insert molding is more controllable and allows for better encapsulation.
 Molded inserts also eliminate the need for a secondary insert installation process, saving time and money.